wangx23/old_homepage/index.md

 ## Submitted

-* __Wang, X.__ and Zhu, Z., Small area estimation with subgroups analysis, _Submitted to Statistical Theory and Related Fields in December 2018_.
-* Tatjana, M. and __Wang, X.__, Identifying Subgroups of the Obese Population in the United States.
+* Tatjana, M and __Wang, X.__, Identifying Subgroups of the Obese Population in the United States, _Biometrical Journal_, revised and submitted.

-## In preparation
-* Wang, X., Zhu, Z. and Zhang, H. H. , Estimating subgroups for spatial areal data with repeated measures, To be submitted.
+* __Wang, X.__, Zhu, Z. and Zhang, H. H., Spatial automatic subgroup analysis for areal data with repeated measures.

-* Wang, X., Clustering of longitudinal curves via a penalized method.
+* __Wang, X.__, Clustering of longitudinal curves via a penalized method and EM algorithm

 ## Work experience